sparkboard/sparkboard/README.md

   * see *dev/README.md*
   * `yarn shadow-cljs server` + `yarn shadow-cljs watch web` provides a REPL to `cider-connect` to and also hot reloading

+### IDE setup
+Clojure-mode needs some help to indent properly.
+Somewhere in your emacs config:

+    (define-clojure-indent
+      (reaction 1))

 ## Receive Slack events with your local server

 Slack uses webhooks to tell us when events happen, so we need to expose our local server